22 TV MoneySaving tricks – including how to watch The Marvelous Mrs Maisel for FREE, make the most of Freeview and save on Sky, Netflix, Now TV & more

 Ask yourself if you REALLY need to pay for digital TV

-Switching from the big providers to Freeview can save many a small fortune, so weigh up if what you're paying is really worth the extra.
+Switching from a TV contract to Freeview can save many a small fortune, so weigh up if what you're paying is really worth the extra.
 After all, there are now lots of places to watch programmes or entertainment on demand for free (or just the cost of the licence fee) – from BBC iPlayer and All 4, to the less traditional video found on YouTube or even Facebook and Instagram.

-Even if you do watch enough TV to make it worth paying, switching to cheaper streaming services could save you cash.
+Even if you do watch enough TV to make it worth paying for, switching to cheaper services could save you cash.

 Haggle a better deal EVERY year – eg, 'I saved £360'